 Tackling the above three sets of questions not only requires interdisciplinary thinking but also a combination of multipronged research and critical analysis with forward looking projection and design.
 The design and engineering aspects of transportation and public space must not only disrupt established modal and road hierarchies but also be juxtaposed with urban economic, housing, and land use development considerations that are inherently bound with accessibility and mobility.
 Issues and dilemmas of spatial inequality and uneven access to opportunities must be tackled from the start.
 Not least, the role of political leadership and urban governance should be central to conversations about planning and policy implementation.
 Reimagining and retooling streets to play a more integrative and inclusive function with respect to mobility and access is not merely a technical problem; it is also a social, economic and political challenge.

 To meet this charge, the ‘Future of Streets’ project aims to establish a core research team and interdisciplinary advisory group of transportation technology firms, cities, developers, urban planners, designers, and policy makers to investigate how streets could best balance the emerging needs of transportation, public space, urban form and land use patterns in the 21st century.
-We believe that Harvard University is uniquely positioned to explore and respond to the abovementioned challenges and opportunities in an interdisciplinary manner that leverages the power of data analytics, innovative design, and strategic planning across issue areas and policy domains.
-The Graduate School of Design is home to internationally known programs in urban planning and design, landscape and architecture.
-In addition, we will explore affiliations with other Harvard schools and research centers that have missions pertinent to this research—in particular, the Harvard School of Engineering and Applied Sciences, Harvard Kennedy School of Government, and the Ash Center for Democratic Governance and Innovation.
+We believe that MIT is uniquely positioned to explore and respond to the abovementioned challenges and opportunities in an interdisciplinary manner that leverages the power of data analytics, innovative design, and strategic planning across issue areas and policy domains.
+MIT is home to internationally known programs in urban planning, city design, real-estate and architecture.
+In addition, we have affiliations with other MIT schools and research centers that have missions pertinent to this research—including the Transit Lab, the Department of Civil Engineering, the Sloan School of Management, the Media Lab, the Department of Computer Science and Electrical Engineering among others.

 Project RationaleStreets fundamentally configure and qualitatively shape the patterns, movements, and experiences of city life.
 As ubiquitous as they are varying in form and quality, streets are, perhaps, a city’s greatest public asset.
 They connect different land uses as well as agglomerations of industries, activities, and services.
 In urban and regional contexts of soaring socioeconomic inequality and political polarization, streets can serve a unique and invaluable function as a shared, public space that brings different others into co-presence and inter-relation.
 Hence ensuring that streets serve the needs and interests of diverse populations is key to promoting high quality of life, furthering economic development, and fostering democracy.